 Use the set-log-attributes subcommand in remote mode to change the log rotation file size.
 The default target of this subcommand is the DAS.
 Optionally, you can target a configuration, server, instance, or cluster.
-The minimum size that can be set is 500 KB.

-- 1. Ensure that the target server or cluster is running. - 2.
-Change the rotation file size limit by using the set-log-attributes subcommand, specifying the following attribute and the desired limit in bytes:
+1. Ensure that the DAS is running.

+2. Change the rotation file size limit by using the set-log-attributes subcommand, specifying the attribute and the desired limit in megabytes: